SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 Fewer moving parts was supposed to mean fewer problems.
 That logic isn't wrong, exactly.
 It's just incomplete.

 Nobody lied to you about EVs.
 The pitch was just narrower than it sounded.
-Less maintenance on the powertrain.
-That part's true.
-What they didn't put in the brochure was everything else that got more complicated to compensate.
+Less maintenance on the powertrain — that part's true, and it matters.
+What they didn't put in the brochure was everything else that got more complicated to compensate: the battery economics, the software dependency, the specialist labor, the parts availability.

 Buy one with your eyes open and it's still a good deal.
-Buy one because you thought the bills were over and you're in for a specific kind of surprise.
+Buy one because you thought the bills were over, and you're about to have a very educational conversation with a very specialized shop.

 End — Filed from the desk